lbrulet/PetTrainerNotificationBot/README.md

 - **Multi-user support** - Each user has their own 3 NPCs (C, B, A)
 - **Track multiple NPC trainers** (C, B, and A types per user)
 - **Automatic reminders** when training completes (sent to the specific user)
+- **12-hour advance reminder** - Get notified 12 hours before training finishes so you can prepare the next pet
 - **Interactive buttons** to reset or stop training
 - **SQLite database** for fast, reliable local storage
 - **User-specific data** - Each user's trainings are completely independent